Skip to content

 • X-Cache: HIT or X-Cache: MISS tells you whether the response came from cache

-Caching with Query Parameters
+Caching with query parameters

 The cache key includes the full URL with query parameters. /api/products?page=1 and /api/products?page=2 are cached separately: